+ Welcome!

 Overlap violations in external validity

 Estimating externally valid causal effects is a foundational problem in the social and biomedical sciences.
 Generalizing or transporting causal estimates from an experimental sample to a target population of interest relies on an overlap assumption between the experimental sample and the target population--i.e., all units in the target population must have a non-zero probability of being included in the experiment.
 In practice, having full overlap between an experimental sample and a target population can be implausible.
 In the following paper, we introduce a framework for considering external validity in the presence of overlap violations.
-We introduce a novel bias decomposition that parameterizes the bias from an overlap violation into two components: (1) the proportion of units omitted, and (2) the degree to which omitting the units moderates the treatment effect.
+We propose a novel bias decomposition that parameterizes the bias from an overlap violation into two components: (1) the proportion of units omitted, and (2) the degree to which omitting the units moderates the treatment effect.
 The bias decomposition offers an intuitive and straightforward approach to conducting sensitivity analysis to assess robustness to overlap violations.
 Furthermore, we introduce a suite of sensitivity tools in the form of summary measures and benchmarking, which help researchers consider the plausibility of the overlap violations.
 We apply the proposed framework on an experiment evaluating the impact of a cash transfer program in Northern Uganda.

 Sensitivity analysis for the generalization of experimental results

-Journal of the Royal Statistical Society: Series A (2024+)
+Journal of the Royal Statistical Society: Series A (2024)

 Randomized controlled trials (RCT’s) allow researchers to estimate causal effects in an experimental sample with minimal identifying assumptions.
 However, to generalize or transport a causal effect from an RCT to a target population, researchers must adjust for a set of treatment effect moderators.
 In practice, it is impossible to know whether the set of moderators has been properly accounted for.
 In the following paper, I propose a two parameter sensitivity analysis for generalizing or transporting experimental results using weighted estimators.
 The contributions in the paper are three-fold.
 First, I show that the sensitivity parameters are scale-invariant and standardized, and introduce an estimation approach for researchers to simultaneously account for the bias in their estimates from omitting a moderator, as well as potential changes to their inference.
 Second, I propose several tools researchers can use to perform sensitivity analysis: (1) different numerical measures to summarize the uncertainty in an estimated effect to unobserved confounding; (2) graphical summary tools for researchers to visualize the sensitivity in their estimated effects, as the confounding strength of the omitted variable changes; and (3) a formal benchmarking approach for researchers to estimate potential sensitivity parameter values using existing data.
 Finally, I demonstrate that the proposed framework can be easily extended to the class of doubly robust, augmented weighted estimators.
 The sensitivity analysis framework is applied to a set of Jobs Training Program experiments.